giantswarm/docs/src/content/vintage/getting-started/observability/logging/architecture/index.md

 - `multi-tenant-proxy`, a proxy component used to handle multi-tenancy for Loki.
 - A couple of logging agents (`Grafana Promtail` and `Grafana Agent`) that run on the management cluster and your workload clusters alike.
 We currently need two different tools for different purposes.
     - Promtail is used to retrieve the container and kubernetes audit logs
-    - Grafana Agent to retrieve the kubernetes events.
+    - Grafana Agent is used to retrieve the kubernetes events.

 If you want to play with Loki, you should definitely check out our guides explaining [how to access Grafana]({{< relref "/vintage/getting-started/observability/visualization/access" >}}) and how to [explore logs with LogQL]({{< relref "/vintage/getting-started/observability/visualization/log-exploration" >}})